-Another quarter, another chance for Chase Freedom® cardholders to rack up 5% cash back in the rotating bonus categories.
+Another quarter, another chance for Chase Freedom® (This card is not currently available on CardRatings) and Discover it® Cash Back (This card is not currently available on CardRatings) cardholders to rack up 5% cash back in the rotating bonus categories.

-If you have this card in your wallet, don't miss out on the opportunity to earn up to $75 cash back in the bonus categories.
-You'll earn 5 percent back on the first $1,500 in combined spending at grocery stores and home improvement stores with Chase Freedom®.
-Remember that you'll only earn that bonus if you activate each quarter – that's easy to do through your cardholder account online.
+If you have either of these cards in your wallet, don't miss out on the opportunity to earn up to $75 cash back in the bonus categories.
+You'll earn 5% back on the first $1,500 in combined spending on Amazon.com and Whole Foods Market purchases with Chase Freedom® and 5% back on the first $1,500 spent at restaurants and on PayPal purchases with Discover it® Cash Back.
+Remember for both cards that you'll only earn that bonus if you activate each quarter – that's easy to do through your cardholder account online.

-Earn 5% back on your grocery store and home improvement store purchases is awesome, sure, but what if you could also make those rewards have even more value when it comes time to redeem them?
-Turns out, that's pretty simple to do.
+Earning 5% back on your gas station purchases; phone, internet and cable services; and select streaming services is awesome, sure, but what if you could also make those rewards have even more value when it comes time to redeem them?
+Turns out, that's pretty simple to do with Chase Freedom®.

-That's because Chase Freedom® rewards accumulate as Chase Ultimate Rewards® points, the same points that cardholders of Chase Sapphire Preferred® Card, Chase Sapphire Reserve®, Chase Freedom Unlimited® and the Chase Ink family of small business cards earn as well.
+That's because Chase Freedom® rewards accumulate as Chase Ultimate Rewards® points, the same points that cardholders of Chase Sapphire Preferred® Card (This card is not currently available on CardRatings), Chase Sapphire Reserve®, Chase Freedom Unlimited® and the Chase Ink family of small business cards earn as well.
 The key is understanding that you can combine all of your Chase Ultimate Rewards® points into a single bucket and some of those buckets mean your points are worth more when you redeem them for travel through the Ultimate Rewards® portal.

 For example, Chase Sapphire Preferred® Card members enjoy 25% more value when they redeem their points for travel through Ultimate Rewards®, and Chase Sapphire Reserve® cardholders can take advantage of 50% more value when redeemed that way.